-A thousand leaves of pastry puff, golden and buttery, is the trademark of this dessert, from which it has taken its name (mille feuille in French stands for mille=a thousand feuille=leaves).
-A velvet cream made from scratch and desirable, juicy strawberries (in our recipe) complete the pleasure hidden in each and every leaf of Mille-feuille.
+A thousand leaves of pastry puff, golden and buttery, is the trademark of this dessert, from which it has taken its name (mille feuille in French stands for mille=a thousand, feuille=leaves).
+A velvet cream made from scratch and desirable, juicy strawberries (in our recipe) complete the pleasure hidden in each and every leaf of this crispy strawberry mille-feuille.
 And if France was not the Mother of mille-feuille, which country could it be?
 Italy perhaps?
 Is the Napoleon dessert mille-feuille distant cousin or its identical twin or is it just the exact same thing?

 For some, Napoleon is a kind of mille-feuille, the cream of which includes almonds or other nuts while others say that the difference lies in the leaves.
 With the existing information and knowledge stepping on one another and with the credible Larousse Gastronomique not recognising the Napoleon but the Napolitain cakes, noting only that like mille-feuille and other desserts they were used as decoration for buffets, the issue remains somewhat blurry.
 In the recipe that is offered though, it is referred that the cream is indeed enriched with almonds, so we will keep this along with the aristocratic name of mille-feuille for the said dessert with the thousand leaves.

 The classic mille-feuille is made with three layers of puff pastry leaves and, between them, two layers of pastry cream.
 Homemade cream always!
 The leaves, folded a thousand times with butter, rise in the baking – although pricked acquire multiple height and become fluffy.
 Here, though, because the idea for them was to become really crispy and caramelised, an old trick was used which is no other than the combination of sugar and pressure, that makes the pastry puff leaves thinner and totally crispy (take a look at the photos).